 Lisa Taylor, Founder & President

-Lisa is a sought after expert, keynote speaker and columnist.
-Her clients and audiences rely on her invaluable insights and real world know-how.
-Indeed, Lisa’s expertise is widely recognized and regularly cited in the Wall Street Journal, TVO's The Agenda, The Globe and Mail, Toronto Star, Sun Media, CBC, Zoomers Media, Rogers and other North American media sources.
+Lisa is a sought after expert, speaker and columnist.
+Her clients rely on her invaluable insights and real world know-how.
+Lisa’s expertise is widely recognized in the Globe & Mail, the Wall Street Journal, CBC, TVO and other major outlets.

 Cayla Charles, Director of Operations